 Students are assigned a supervisor once they have been accepted into the program.

-- Religious responses to the global environmental crisis (James Miller)
+- James Miller: Taoism; Confucianism; Religious responses to the global environmental crisis

-- Studies in sexuality, religion and public policy; feminist and queer theories; Christianity (Pamela Dickey Young)
+- Pamela Dickey Young: Studies in sexuality, religion and public policy; Feminist and queer theories; Christianity

 Basic Funding Package: $13,800 (minimum)

 Our funding package includes internal and external awards and teaching and research assistantships.
 Many students also qualify for Ontario Graduate Scholarships and Canada Graduate Scholarships and SSHRC awards.